wildfly/quickstart/wsat-simple/README.md

     To ssh://1e63c17c2dd94a329f21555a33dc617d@wsatsimple-quickstart.rhcloud.com/~/git/wsatsimple.git/
        e6f80bd..63504b9  master -> master

-Note that the `openshift` profile in `pom.xml` is activated by OpenShift, and causes the war build by openshift to be copied to the `deployments` directory, and deployed without a context path.
+Note that the `openshift` profile in `pom.xml` is activated by OpenShift, and causes the WAR build by OpenShift to be copied to the `deployments` directory, and deployed without a context path.

 Now we will start to tail the log files of the server.
 To do this run the following command, remembering to replace the application name and login id.